ObedNyakundi/ObedNyakundi/README.md

-I’m @ObedNyakundi.
+They call me @ObedNyakundi.
-I’m interested in web development in PHP and the Internet of Things.
+I’m passionate about web development and IoT.
 Reach out to me via +254706748162 or email: real.obedpaul@gmail.com.